 The One And Only Joey Page

 Joey Page is one of our more recent TVO ‘guests’.
-As a stand-up comedian who specialises in the surreal he certainly belongs here, but his connection to the Booshniverse proper has come from his more recent involvement with Noel Fielding’s Luxury Comedy.
+As a stand-up comedian who specialises in the surreal he certainly belongs here, but his connection to the our world proper has come from his more recent involvement with Noel Fielding’s Luxury Comedy.
 He guested last week on Fielding’s team on Buzzcocks and the Twitterati amongst you may also have spotted an off-screen friendship between the two artists.
 But is he any good?

 © Mog / The Velvet Onion